K 2.0

 K 2.0 is the fifth studio album by English psychedelic raga rock band Kula Shaker.
 Recorded in 2015 at State Of The Ark, London, England and The Tea Rooms, Lompret, Belgium.
 Released on 12 February 2016 on CD, vinyl and digital download.

+The name of the album is based on the fact that it was released 20 years after their debut album, K, and was considered a follow up, in that it was created in the same spirit as K. The mountain in the background on the album is K2.